Bunsly/HomeHarvest/README.md

 │
 ├── extra_property_data (True/False): Increases requests by O(n).
 If set, this fetches additional property data for general searches (e.g. schools, tax appraisals etc.)
 │
-├── exclude_pending (True/False): If set, excludes pending properties from the results unless listing_type is 'pending' │
+├── exclude_pending (True/False): If set, excludes 'pending' properties from the 'for_sale' results unless listing_type is 'pending'
+│
 └── limit (integer): Limit the number of properties to fetch.
 Max & default is 10000.
 ```